The ASP-based Nurse Scheduling System at the University of Yamanashi Hospital: Introduction

 Table~\ref{tbl:shifts} lists the shifts subject to automatic assignment, categorized into \emph{work shifts} and \emph{rest shifts}.
 Work shifts include scheduled hours such as day, evening, and night shifts, while rest shifts represent non-working days, including weekly rest and designated off days.
 In this study, rest days are also treated as shifts.
 In practice, the working hours of shifts vary across wards in the hospital, resulting in a larger number of distinct shifts.
 However, in this study, these variations are abstracted and consolidated into eight standardized work shifts for simplicity.
 The working hours shown in Table~\ref{tbl:shifts} represent typical time ranges.
 Standard NSP models typically include only day, evening, and night shifts.
 The inclusion of a larger variety of work shifts is one of the unique features of our NSP model.
 Additionally, there are two specific categories of shifts: \emph{duty shifts} and \emph{leave shifts}.
 Duty shifts represent special assignments such as business trips and training, while leave shifts cover various types of leave, including annual leave, maternity leave, and childcare leave.
 These shifts are assigned based on nurse requests and are not subject to automatic assignment.
 Therefore, they are not included in the table.
+Although N and SN have the same working hours, they are treated as separate shifts because they are typically assigned to different groups of nurses.
+This distinction is also reflected in shift patterns; for example, the SE shift is followed by SN, while the E shift is followed by N.

 A shift group is a set of shifts.
-For example, the shift group \{SN, N\} is used to specify the required number of nurses for night shifts.
+For example, the shift group \{E, SE\} is used to specify the required number of nurses for evening shifts.
 Constraints related to the number of nurses or the number of shift assignments are often defined on shift groups.
 This concept of shift groups is also a unique feature of our NSP model.

 Dates include past shift dates, the current month, and the first week of the next month to ensure consistency across scheduling boundaries.
 Past shifts refer to schedules from periods prior to the current month.
 These schedules are necessary to ensure consistency between assignments at the end of the previous month and the start of the current month, and they are essential for maintaining equitable shift allocations.
 Requested shifts are classified as desired or undesired, and represented as a triplet of nurse, date, and shift.
 Shifts cover work, weekly rest, leave, and duty shifts.
 Including early next-month shifts helps preserve scheduling continuity.
 Notably, in our hospital, requested shifts are treated primarily as hard constraints.